romainlafarguette/romainlafarguette.github.io/_pages/about.md

 - Density Forecasting and Forecast Evaluation
 - Financial Stability and Macro-Financial Risk Modeling

-You can find me on [LinkedIn](https://www.linkedin.com/in/romain-lafarguette-罗哲文-24482a17/), [Vox](http://www.voxeu.org/person/romain-lafarguette) and [Repec](http://www.voxeu.org/person/romain-lafarguette)
+I am very active on [Github](https://github.com/romainlafarguette).
+You can also find me on [LinkedIn](https://www.linkedin.com/in/romain-lafarguette-罗哲文-24482a17/), [Vox](http://www.voxeu.org/person/romain-lafarguette) and [Repec](http://www.voxeu.org/person/romain-lafarguette)